 This is our final answer, Regis; the Dating Ourselves Podcast guys probably the most beloved prime-time gameshow of the 1990s: Who Wants to Be a Millionaire!
 Listen on as Brian mentions President George Clinton, Adam shares his passion for the career of Justin Guarini, and Paul reminds us that not everyone understands how a compass works.

 Last time was our soft opening of Dating Ourselves 2020 (does that make this episode our hard opening then?… let’s not think about that too much!), and this episode we are visiting some of the major US sports franchises that were added as expansion teams during our time period of 1980-2005, or the teams that are no longer with us today.
 Listen on as Brian does his (very bad) Northern New Jersey accent impression, Paul shares with us who his inner monologue sounds like, and Adam gives his two cents on Dave Matthews Band.

 Welcome to our soft reopening of the Dating Ourselves Podcast 2020 Season.
 Co-host Brian has locked himself away as Adam and Paul to a play-through of Organ Trail, a retro zombie survival game that mimics and parodies the educational text-based video game series: The Oregon Trail.
 Give this one a listen as Paul outlines how comfort is something you seek in a zombie apocalypse and Adam lets us know that no one gets out of a zombie apocalypse by playing it safe.
 Also, feel free to check out the video of all the action on the Dating Ourselves Podcast YouTube and Facebook pages.

-Changing it up this week on Dating Ourselves, Brian has dipped back into the archive to create something a little extra special.
-Using a mix of found footage of our greatest hits (and misses), we have an all new special blooper episode!
+Changing it up again this week on Dating Ourselves, while we take our winter siesta!
+Brian has dipped into the archive to create something special.
+Using a new mix we present Bloopers #5!